thisismydemo/thisismydemo.github.io/content/post/2023-10-13-azure-stack-hci---part-iv---scale-out-azure-stack-hci-single-node-cluster.md

 description: This is a series of blogs about my experiences with Azure Stack HCI
 date: 2023-10-20T21:38:07.095Z
 preview: /img/azshci-series/azure-stack-hci.png
-draft: true
+draft: false
 tags:
   - Azure Stack HCI
   - PowerShell
   - WIndows Admin Center
 categories:
   - Azure Stack HCI
 lastmod: 2023-10-23T21:34:49.203Z
 thumbnail: /img/azshci-series/azure-stack-hci.png
 lead: This is a series of blogs about my experiences with Azure Stack HCI